 Scammers were already busy at work.

 What fuels tax rebate scams is that they are relatively easy to set up and operate.
-The scammers phone or email their intended victims, identify themselves as a representative of the Internal Revenue Service (IRS), Social Security Administration (SSA) or another tax-collecting government agency and inform them that they are due to receive a rebate for having overpayed on their taxes.
+The scammers call or email their intended victims, identify themselves as representatives of the Internal Revenue Service (IRS), Social Security Administration (SSA) or another tax-collecting government agency and inform them that they are due to receive a rebate for having overpaid their taxes.

 Neither the IRS nor the SSA, nor their counterparts in other Western countries, however, collects information about government rebate qualifications by telephone or email.

 If the initial contact is made by phone, the unsuspecting consumers, who naturally are overjoyed to hear the unexpected news that they’re due a tax rebate, are then told that the payments will be made electronically, directly into their bank accounts or appear as credit on their credit cards.
 So they willingly provide the scammer with their bank account or credit card numbers and a few more details to confirm their identities.
 Both sides conclude the discussion on a positive note and the scammers inevitably say “Thank you very much, we’re happy to refund you your money.”

 Tax Rebate Scams by Email

 If the contact is made by email, they will often include a link to an official-looking – but phony – website that looks like the real thing but is simply a phishing expedition, waiting for the victim to type in his or her personal information and then click on “submit.”
 Or, the link may install spyware or some other form of malware before continuing on to a legitimate government site.
 In that case, the implanted program will deliver the victim’s personal information back to the scammers when the victim types it in.

 Either way, these crafty crooks then use the information they have gained to commit identity theft, draining the bank account of funds or charging huge cash advances using the credit cards.